SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 # Network Access Control Lists (NACL)
 "A network ACL is an optional layer of security that acts as a firewall for controlling traffic in and out of a subnet," says AWS.

-Often a good thing to make sure there are not too many of, if not none, paraphrased from an individual at 1Strategy.

 Go to VPC > Security (to the left) > Network ACLs.

 You'll see a list of Access Control Lists.
 Two were created at some point along the journey - one with 2 subnets (sits inside our custom VPC), and one with 3 subnets (sits within the default VPC).